vesoft-inc/nebula/docs/manual-EN/statement-syntax/data-manipulation-statements/insert-edge-syntax.md

 An edge can be inserted/wrote multiple times.
 Only the last write values can be read.

 ```
--- insert edge with new version of values.
+-- insert edge with the new version of values.
 INSERT EDGE e2 (name, age) VALUES 11->13:("n1", 12)
 INSERT EDGE e2 (name, age) VALUES 11->13:("n1", 13)
 INSERT EDGE e2 (name, age) VALUES 11->13:("n1", 14) -- the last version can be read